Hari Kunzru: Career

-From 1995 to 1997 he worked on Wired UK.
-Since 1998, he has worked as a travel journalist, writing for such newspapers as The Guardian and The Daily Telegraph, was travel correspondent for Time Out magazine, and worked as a TV presenter interviewing artists for the Sky TV electronic arts programme The Lounge.
-From 1999–2004 he was also music editor of Wallpaper* magazine and since 1995 he has been a contributing editor to Mute, the culture and technology magazine.
+From 1995 to 1997, Kunzru worked on Wired UK.
+Since 1998, he has worked as a travel journalist, writing for such newspapers as The Guardian and The Daily Telegraph.
+He was a travel correspondent for Time Out magazine, and worked as a TV presenter interviewing artists for the Sky TV electronic arts programme The Lounge.
+From 1999 to 2004 he was also music editor of Wallpaper* magazine, and since 1995 he has been a contributing editor to Mute, the culture and technology magazine.
 His first novel, The Impressionist (2003), had a £1 million-plus advance and was well received critically with excellent sales.
-His second novel, Transmission, was published in the summer of 2004.
-In 2005 he published the short story collection Noise.
-His third novel, My Revolutions, was published in August 2007.
-His fourth novel, Gods Without Men, was released in August 2011.
-Set in the American south-west, it is a fractured story about multiple characters across time.
+His second novel, Transmission, was published in 2004.
+In 2005 he published the short-story collection Noise.
+His third novel, My Revolutions, was published in 2007.
+His fourth novel, Gods Without Men, was released in 2011.
+Set in the American southwest, it is a fractured story about multiple characters across time.
 It has been compared to David Mitchell's Cloud Atlas.
+His novel Blue Ruin appeared in May 2024.

 In 2004 the "supersonic supernatural drama" Sound Mirrors was dramatised as part of the BBC Radio 3 drama strand, The Wire.
-It was a collaboration between Kunzru and DJ producers, Coldcut.
+It was a collaboration between Kunzru and DJ producers Coldcut.

-Although he was also awarded The John Llewellyn Rhys prize for writers under 35, the second oldest literary prize in the UK, he turned it down on the grounds that it was backed by the Mail on Sunday whose "hostility towards black and Asian people" he felt was unacceptable.
-In a statement read out on his behalf, he stated, "As the child of an immigrant, I am only too aware of the poisonous effect of the Mail's editorial line ...
+Kunzru was awarded The John Llewellyn Rhys prize for writers under 35, the second-oldest literary prize in the UK, but turned it down on the grounds that it was backed by the Mail on Sunday whose "hostility towards black and Asian people" he felt was unacceptable.
+In a statement read out on his behalf, he wrote, "As the child of an immigrant, I am only too aware of the poisonous effect of the Mail's editorial line ...
 The atmosphere of prejudice it fosters translates into violence, and I have no wish to profit from it."
-He further went on to recommend that the award money be donated to the charity Refugee Council.
+He recommended that the award money be donated to the charity Refugee Council.